 Alternate Budget Airlines in Mexico

 Many consider Interjet the most pleasant of the Mexico airlines.
 They used to compete head-to-head with Volaris, but then the latter blinked and went the no-service route while Interjet took the high road.
 While others were adding seats they were removing them and give more legroom than any other.
 They also have a women’s restroom on board.
 You can check two bags when you travel.
-If you’re willing to pay the “Priority” ticket price (kind of like Southwest’s business fare) then you can check three—yes three—bags of 25 kilos each.
+If you’re willing to pay the “Priority” ticket price (kind of like Southwest’s business fare) then you can check three—yes three—bags of 25 kilos each on international flights.
 (Keep that in mind if you’ll planning to move south of the border.)

 It doesn’t end there either.
 Interjet also flies to Costa Rica, Cuba, Guatemala, Colombia, and Peru.
 You could in theory go from New York City to South America on this airline—probably for less than you’d spend on any of the less pleasant big 3 U.S. options.